WatDuhHekBro/BetterJukebox/README.md

 # Stereo Jukebox

 A quick and dirty fix to make music disc sounds global like the "music" and "ambient" sound categories.
 Also pauses background music while music discs are playing.
+Oh, and jukeboxes now start fading at around 20-40 blocks, all while remaining stereo.
+I should probably clean up this readme.

 "Stereo Jukebox" -> Makes jukeboxes play in both ears instead of just one (depending on direction).
 - Direction should have no effect on which ear jukebox music plays in.